kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 - 2 examples of real-world usage
 - Allowing time for feedback
-- A decision on whether claim nominations need to survive a scheduler restart, informed by the metrics gathered during Beta
+- A decision on whether claim nominations need to be persisted in the API (e.g., in `ResourceClaim.Status`) to survive a scheduler restart and be visible to external components such as Cluster Autoscaler, informed by the metrics and feedback gathered during Beta

 ### Upgrade / Downgrade Strategy